SIM card sizes: Standard, Micro, Nano and eSim explained

 What can I do if my SIM card is the incorrect size?

 If you get a new phone and it’s not compatible with your existing SIM card, you have a few options.
 You can use an adapter to increase the size of the SIM, or a machine to cut the SIM to the right size if it’s too big.
-Alternatively, you can get a new SIM and simply transfer your old number from the previous card with a PAC code.
+Alternatively, you can request a new SIM card from your network.

 How do I know which SIM size I need?